 I have also had the full Omegatrend spiel.
 Omegatrend was a company with pretty much the same company structure as Amway and was started up by a couple of guys who used to be in Amway.
 Omegatrend went bust but a multi-level marketing company called New Image International rose from its ashes.
 These sorts of companies are fairly easy to spot if you read unsolicited emails.
 You know, the ones that ask if you have a computer, can spare two hours a month and would like to earn a squillion dollars before lunch every day.
 In the best case scenario with one of these cons you will be working very hard to see even the smallest return.

 Also, avoid investment seminars where the cost is more than $200-$300 per head.
-Some seminars, most notably property seminars, cost many thousands of dollars – up to five grand per person, sometimes even more.
+Some seminars, most notably property seminars, cost many thousands of dollars – anything from 5 – 20 grand per person, sometimes even more.
 If the information was worth this large amount, the person selling that info would make their money from using it themselves, not from selling it.
 The only person getting rich quick is the con man delivering the seminar.

 There are millions of people who would do anything (legal or illegal) to take your money from you, and billions who would gladly hand it over if they thought they could make a quick buck by doing so.
 If anyone tries to get you in on a scheme that sounds immoral, illegal or overly complex, you’re about to be conned.
 Some of the most successful con men wear expensive business suits, stand in front of crowds of hardworking, intelligent (albeit gullible) people and sell their “secret” to success.